makandra/serum-rails/README.md

 estimate.
 This saves us signing an NDA and giving us access to your repository before we even work together.

+### Prerequisites

+You need:

+- Ruby 1.8.7 or higher
+- A machine that can run the project you want to generate metrics for. `serum-rails` will call `bundle` and `rake` inside your project directory, so make sure you have a `database.yml` and all dependencies installed.
+  If you can open a Rails console you should be good to go.

 ### Installation